revsync09-dot/channel-manager/DASHBOARD_GUIDE.md

 ## 💬 Discord Commands

 ### Server Setup
-- `/setup` - Opens dashboard link with template options
+- `/setup_dashboard` - Opens the dashboard with template options and the `/setup` modules button
 - `/sync` - Syncs slash commands (admin only)

 ### Moderation